 Write a list of every type of content you produce: blogs, videos, news stories, newsletters and so on.
 Do you know how often you post each type?

 Once you’ve done this, see if there are any gaps.
 Could you be sending other types of email marketing?
 What about interviews with students or staff?
-This is a great opportunity for a creative brainstorm.
+This is a great opportunity for creative brainstorm.

 When you know your types of content, give everyone a role.
-For written content you’ll need a writer and a proofreader.
+For written content, you’ll need a writer and a proofreader.
 If you’re making YouTube videos, you’ll need someone (or maybe a team) who can film, edit and post.

-On your content calendar, insert a column for each of the small tasks that comes together to make the finished product.
+On your content calendar, insert a column for each of the small tasks that come together to make the finished product.
 This will make it much easier to see where you’re at with your content creation.

 Consider your yearly calendar when it comes to what your content will be about.
-Some things will repeat every year: holidays, exam season, the beginning of the school year.
+Some things will repeat every year: holidays, exam season, and the beginning of the year.
 Plan posts and videos around these topics.

-But what else happens throughout the school year?
+But what else happens throughout the year?
 Produce content about open days, concerts, lecture series or anything else that involves your college community.

-Don’t limit yourself to the school year, though.
+Don’t limit yourself to the year, though.
 Think about national and international awareness days, and any events that are of public interest.